-For the 2020-2021 school year, students can participate in activities remotely or in-person at school.
+For the 2022-2023 school year, students at eligible schools can participate in activities in-person at school.
 Principals apply for and oversee the CHAMPS program at their schools, select the activities they will offer, and the schedule.
 Teacher-coaches supervise the activities.
 Schools must follow current health and safety guidelines.

-Schools may choose among several CHAMPS activities for the 2020–2021 school year.
+Schools may choose among several CHAMPS activities for the 2022–2023 school year.
 Not all CHAMPS schools offer the same activities.
-This year, the DOE is working with four organizations to help schools plan high-quality physical activities that focus on fun, movement, socially distant games, running, and sports conditioning:
+This year, the DOE is working with several organizations to help schools plan high-quality physical activities that focus on fun, movement, socially distant games, running, and sports conditioning: